Vomiting and diarrhea are common symptoms that affect people of all ages, from babies and toddlers to adults.

 - consuming too much food or alcohol

-Mild cases of viral gastroenteritis can also cause diarrhea and vomiting without fever.
+Mild cases of viral gastroenteritis can also cause vomiting and diarrhea without fever.

-Dehydration is a complication of diarrhea and vomiting and occurs when the body loses too much fluid.
+Dehydration is a complication of vomiting and diarrhea, and it occurs when the body loses too much fluid.
 Dehydration can prevent your cells, tissues, and organs from functioning properly, leading to serious complications, including shock and even death.

 Mild dehydration can be treated at home, but severe dehydration requires emergency care in a hospital.